 (3) Recommend rules subject to approval and adoption by the Board governing:

 (A) the prices at which spirits shall be sold by local agencies, the method for their delivery, and the quantities of spirits that may be sold to any one person at any one time; and

 (B) the minimum prices at which fortified wines shall be sold by local agencies and second-class licensees that hold fortified wine permits, the method for their delivery, and the quantities of fortified wines that may be sold to any one person at any one time.

-(5) Purchase through the Commissioner of Buildings and General Services spirits and fortified wines for and in behalf of the Liquor Control Board, supervise their storage and distribution to local agencies, druggists, third-class licensees, and holders of fortified wine permits, and recommend rules subject to approval and adoption by the Board regarding the sale and delivery from the central storage plant.
+(5) Purchase spirits and fortified wines for and in behalf of the Liquor Control Board; supervise their storage and distribution to local agencies, third-class licensees, and holders of fortified wine permits; and recommend rules subject to approval and adoption by the Board regarding the sale and delivery from the central liquor warehouse.

 (6) Check and audit the income and disbursements of all local agencies and the central storage plant.

 (7) Report to the Board regarding the State's liquor control system and make recommendations for the promotion of the general good of the State.